Wait a minute, who advocates for "the human" (as a general, or a universal, concept) today anyway? 18th-century rationalists? Come on.

 But that is an ontological impossibility.

 Sure, we may have an ideal state of complete information/entities/particulars where they are, let's say, "complete" in their process of individuation.
-But that is a regulative ideal, and a general, or the Absolute realized (Whitehead, Peirce, Schelling).
+But that is a regulative ideal, and a general, or the Absolute realized (it is what differentiates Hegelian metaphysics from Schellingean or to some extent Kantian, I am thinking his essay "Perpetual Peace."_

 If meso-mining is true all absolutes are already realized.
 But this is patently false in an a continually becoming universe; an evolving universe where forms change.

-This is where I side with Hartshorne rather than with Whitehead.
+Leaving behind the meso-miner for a moment, regarding pre-formed individuals - say "eternal objects' as full finished and completely individuated Ideal patterns with rigid borders that stand as lures for the not-yet-actualized, this is where I side with Hartshorne rather than with Whitehead.
 I am not sure that there are fully formed particulars save for their temporal contribution to the past.
 There is, however, I am sure, the capacity for further future particularization.
+This is the most general category one knows: the capacity for further particularization is creativity.
+Some call this capacity production or productivity, some call it free activity, and some may call it experience (I don't prefer that term due to its vagueness).

-Maybe there will be "objects" when the universe is extinct, as that could be the only complete, final state of information.
+In any case, maybe there will be "objects" when the universe of becoming-particular "ends," as that could be the only complete, final state of information for the process of individuation to end..
 But then again, at that point there wouldn't "be" anything save for the objective immortality of the past, as everything that could occur will have occurred and thus be accomplished (note again: this is a regulative ideal).
-Only in the past is anything ever truly finished, fully formed.
+Only in the past is anything ever truly finished or fully formed.
 Only in a final state of affairs (a would-be future) could anything ever be fully accomplished.
-But that would be extinction, and creativity forever forestalls that.
+But that would be an extinction of becoming as we know it, and creativity forever forestalls that.

 Well then, the question then becomes: does the fact that one takes creativity (as process philosophers do, e.g. Whitehead, Deleuze, Peirce, Hartshorne, James, or even now Stengers, Simondon, Latour, etc. etc.) to be a fundamental ingredient in the universe mean that you are some kind of "undermining" monist?
 Hardly.